WBEMextras/wbemextras.github.com/documentation/index.md

 - *ENCPW=6u2CMymnCznQo* is the encrypted password of the wbem account.
 To create a new password use the command `openssl passwd -crypt` and copy-paste the output in the configuration file.
 - *HpsmhAdminGroup=hpsmh* contains the group name of the HP System Management Homepage.
 The wbem account will have this as a secondary group and as such can be used to login at the HP System Management Homepage interface with administrator rights.
 This useful to exchange SSL certificates between HPSMH and HPSIM.

+When we remove all comments from the configuration file we see something like the following:

 <pre>
 grep -v \# /usr/local/etc/HPSIM_irsa.conf | sed -e '/^$/d'
 WbemUser=wbem